MageMCU/Joystick-Uno-L298N/README.md

 The SJUL_Release_Version will be tested periodically as described in the Testing Platform and to the standards set in platformio.ini settings.

-- Total Rewrite 20230102...
-The **SJUL project** is now under development...
+- Total Rewrite 20230102 where the **SJUL project** is now under development...

 ## NOTICE

-- The JUL_Debug_Version and the JUL_Release_Version have been removed January 02, 2023.
+- The JUL_Debug_Version and the JUL_Release_Version are removed since January 02, 2023.

 ## Disclaimer and Terms